Text-to-SQL Data Synthesis Pipeline

 3.1.2 MySQL Database

-library is used to connect to the MySQL server.
+library to connect to MySQL servers.

 - Configuration Steps:

-- Prepare MySQL server information
+- Prepare MySQL server details.

-- Configure MySQL server information in
+- Configure them in

 database_manager